-The Finance and Resources Sub-Committee met four times during 2021/22 and all meetings were quorate.
+The Finance and Resources Sub-Committee met three times during the first quarter of 2022/23 and all meetings were quorate.

 Performance Sub-Committee

 The Sub-Committee will support the Cheshire and Merseyside CCG's Joint Committee by ensuring there remains a robust performance management framework in place across the system demonstrating that constitutional targets are met and there is compliance with regulatory requirements.